Joseph Jordan (doctor): School of Anatomy

 By now, Jordan had become an important member of Manchester's medical community and he was the driving force behind the establishment of the Manchester and Salford Lock Hospital in 1819.
 His School of Anatomy had broadened the scope of its courses since foundation but it was not as comprehensive in coverage as the Pine Street Medical School opened by Thomas Turner in 1824.
 Turner's school offered all of the courses demanded for the LSA and MRCS qualifications, rather than a subset of them.
-Turner was able to call upon the support of previously cultivated contacts, including John Dalton and other members of the Manchester Literary and Philosophical Society, and these people in turn attracted other supporters.
+Turner was able to call upon the support of previously cultivated contacts, including John Dalton and other members of the Manchester Literary and Philosophical Society (elected to membership on 19 October 1821) and these people in turn attracted other supporters.
 He is credited with "creating the first more or less complete provincial medical school in England".

 In 1826 Jordan responded to Turner's challenge, which was creating intense competition both for students and staff, by moving his medical school to purpose-built premises in Mount Street.
 He now had facilities that were superior in size and equipment to those of Turner, and that included private dissecting rooms for use by qualified doctors.
 However, the attempt to recover lost ground was unsuccessful, in part because Jordan was not an easy person to work with and perhaps also because of objections to the introduction of his young nephew, Edward Stephens, as an instructor.
 In 1828, his staff deserted him to establish their own school on Marsden Street.
 Thereafter, the combined efforts of Jordan and Stephens could not match the range of courses offered by the Pine Street school, which had both more and better-quality staff.

 Jordan was now torn between his school business and his desire to be elected to an honorary surgeon's position at the Manchester Infirmary.
 He failed in an election of 1828 and again in 1833; among those opposing him were his former staff.
 Competition for the posts was tough and required influence with, and influencing of, both existing staff and people who subscribed the funds that financed the infirmary's work.
 Jordan determined to spend a lot of money in the next elections and to have the public support of Turner, who had been elected in 1830, and his contacts.
 Jordan was successful in this effort, which arose upon the death of another surgeon in 1835, but it cost him, among other things, his Mount Street school.
 The school was closed and its students and library were transferred to Pine Street in 1834 as the price for Turner's future support.